ivi-dev/Unsplash/README.md

 <span id="Collections-SearchResults"></span>
 ## Unspslash.Collections.SearchResults
 A class that contains the results of a collection search.
-It has three public properties:
+It has these public properties:

 - **results** - a `List<Collection>` with search matches
 - **total** - a number of total matches matches